GibsonFR/RankMod_CrabGame/README.md

 - Custom chat commands (`!elo`, `!ranked`, `!help`).
 - Persistent player data storage.

+**Note:** The Elo calculation relies on GameState variables such as `"Playing"` and `"GameOver"`, and ranks players based on their elimination order.
+If your mod alters these aspects of the game, compatibility issues may arise.

 ## Installation
 1. Download the latest `RankMod.dll` from the [Releases](https://github.com/GibsonFR/RankMod/releases) page.
 2. Place it in your `BepInEx/plugins/` folder.